Ollrogge/MiniatureOs/kernel/ideas_and_todos.md

 + don't need to map a guard page without any option (unmapped basically same)
 + just need to make sure it isnt allocated anymore

+**Physicalframe**
++ why is it generic over PageSize ? there can only be frames with a size of 4KiB

 **Error handling**
 + impove error handling
     + e.g. paging